libp2p/docs/content/concepts/transport.md

 {{% notice "caution" %}}

-There is a functioning WebTransport implementation in go-libp2p that is part of the v0.23 release.
+There is an experimental WebTransport transport in go-libp2p that is part of the v0.23 release.

 The implementation should be used experimentally and is not recommended for